 The first time I demonstrate this kata I usually don’t show triangulation, and only do the four test cases listed in the problem description.
 That means I go straight to using the modulo operator when implementing the first test case.
 That keeps the demo shorter, and means you don’t need to explain triangulation as a concept.

-Starting at a whiteboard, explain the purpose of the LeapYear kata.
+Starting at a whiteboard, explain the LeapYear kata.
 Read the description to the group, and/or display it on a slide.
 Write up all 4 examples given in the kata description on a whiteboard.
 Note that these will turn into tests.

 Demonstrate how to TDD this function, taking one example/test at a time.
 I often do the demo using cyber-dojo as a development environment, since it makes the TDD cycles visible.

 Have the group work in pairs or a mob to do the Kata again, starting from no code, just the examples written on the whiteboard.
-Every 4 minutes, remind them to swap the driver.
+Every 4 minutes, remind them to swap the typist.
+(Or give them an online ensemble timer).
 They should do it the same way you demonstrated, test by test in small steps.

 Go around the pairs helping them.
-Remind them to write the tests before the implmentation, working incrementally and iteratively.
+Remind them to write the tests before the implementation, working incrementally and iteratively.

 Put up a flipchart with the question “What is the main idea of TDD?” and make it look attractive with a lightbulb doodle or something.
 Ask people to stick their post-it notes on it.
 Read some notes out to the group.
 Hang the poster somewhere prominent afterwards, perhaps in the team area or coffee room.